kpenev/AutoWISP/documentation/source/PythonModules/design.rst

 Processors
 ==========

+NOT TRUE!!!

-All pipeline processing should be done through classes that inherit from a common base class: :class:`superphot_pipeline.processor`, which should provide a uniform interface for configuring things like :doc:`logging` and :doc:`crash_recovery`.
+All pipeline processing should be done through classes that inherit from a common base class: :class:`autowisp.processor`, which should provide a uniform interface for configuring things like :doc:`logging` and :doc:`crash_recovery`.
 Operations which are shared among multiple processors, yet are so atomic that they could not issue useful logging messages or upon